 Hop onto any bodybuilding forum and plenty of bald men will be talking about Peptides.
-You might have even come across a Peptide add or two even, but what exactly are these mystery compounds?
+You might have even come across a Peptide add or two, but what exactly are these mystery compounds?

 The most common of these compounds is called Human Growth Hormone (HGH), a Peptide that is often used as part of Hormone Replacement Therapy (HRT) in HRT Clinics.